Do you know the reasons why you shouldn't do resource planning in Excel? Turns out you're making your job way harder than it needs to be.

 If you break down the elements of resource planning, you’ll be looking to do the following things:

 Now, there’s nothing stopping you from doing these tasks in Excel.
-But the trouble is, they are far from easy.
-Some of the formulas you will need might be fiendishly complicated, and easy to break.
+The trouble is, it’s far from easy.

 Let’s take utilization as an example.
-The formula to work out an individual’s billable hours worked against their total available hours is not difficult (you can read about it here), but say you wanted to aggregate individual utilization rates to get a team utilization rate, and then compare these across teams to see which team is most profitable.
+The formula to work out an individual’s billable hours worked against their total available hours is not difficult (you can read about it here), but say you wanted to:

 Similarly, there’s nothing to stop you from tracking team availability in Excel.
 But if you already use an HR platform for managing employee time off, wouldn’t it just be easier to have this tool integrate with whichever resource planning solution you’re using?

-In short, what we’re getting at is this: yes you can handle your resource planning in Excel.
-But why the heck would you?
+In short, what we’re getting at is this: yes, you can handle your resource planning in Excel.
+But why would you?

-But let’s pull back for a minute and give Excel a fair hearing.
-So many resource managers and project managers use it - it stands to reason that not all of those people are misguided, bad at their jobs, or wrong.
+Let’s pull back for a minute and give Excel a fair hearing.
+So many resource managers and project managers use it that it’s clear they’re not misguided, bad at their jobs, or wrong.

 Let’s take in some of the good reasons for using Excel for resource planning, before reflecting on the cons.

-This isn’t so much a “pro” as a reminder: if you’re paying for MS Office licenses, you’re basically already paying to use Excel.
+This isn’t so much a “pro” as a practical reality: if you’re paying for MS Office licenses, you’re basically already paying to use Excel.

 Say you’re the founder of a new agency.
 You’ll have a list as long as your arm of operational processes that you need to get up and running as soon as possible.
 Establishing a process for resource planning is simply one job that needs to be done.